-I’ve made my fair share of stops at In N Out, The Little Owl, and Father’s Office all in the name of a burger.
-But, sometimes I just can’t handle.
+We’ve made our fair share of stops at In N Out, The Little Owl, and Father’s Office all in the name of a burger.
+But, sometimes we just can’t go that big.
 And that’s been the case lately.
-So, to get back in balance, I’ve decided to go meatless with the help of these Chickpea Sliders with Roasted Red Pepper Ketchup.
+So, to get back in balance, we’ve decided to go meatless with the help of these Chickpea Sliders with Roasted Red Pepper Ketchup.

-While I’ve eaten many a veggie burger and a few falafel burgers, I didn’t want this to be either of those flavors.
-I was in search of something with the heft of a burger, that held up to a variety of condiments, yet was a healthy, vegetarian take on a meat burger.
+While we’ve eaten many a veggie burger and a few falafel burgers, we didn’t want this to be either of those flavors.
+We were in search of something with the heft of a burger, that held up to a variety of condiments, yet was a healthy, vegetarian take on a meat burger.
 So here it is.
 You can top it with anything from sprouts and avocados to cucumber and feta but don’t deny yourself the Roasted Red Pepper Ketchup.

 quartered and thinly sliced